 What Happens After the Repossession?

-If you cannot make these payments, you will be notified that the car will be sold at least 10 days before the sale.
+If you cannot make these payments, you will be notified at least 10 days in advance that the car will be sold.
 Keep all paperwork and notices in case you are sued for the difference between what the property sold for and the balance due on the loan.

 Even if property cannot be repossessed, creditors may still sue you in court to recover the money you owe.
 If they win, they may be able to garnish your wages or put a lien on your property.